 One Last Thing

 I have one other idea that you might find useful, and that is the idea of ‘documenting your journey’.
-This is an idea that I stole from the legendary marketer Gary Vaynerchuck, of Vayner Media (I tend to steal many of his ideas because they work).
+This is an idea that I stole from the one and only, legendary marketer Gary Vaynerchuck, of Vayner Media (I tend to steal most of his ideas, because they work).

 He encourages people who are just starting out to: ‘Document.
 Don’t create.’

-It could work especially well for creatives like writers, artists and musicians, who can document their process of creation.
+It could work especially well for creatives like writers, artists and musician, who can document their process of creation.

 My friend (and client) Sharon does a pretty good job of this and routinely posts content like this short video of her working on projects.